 MVP peer facilitators are looking to partner!
 MVP peer facilitators can come to groups and classes to present 30 minute- 1 hour sessions on bystander intervention.
 MVP is most effective when participants receive multiple doses and we are always looking for partners with ideas or time for multiple sessions.
 MVP is also always looking for opportunities to run supporting campaigns and events.
 If you or a group you are part of is interested in partnering with MVP, email email@example.com.

 At the end of each fall semester we recruit new MVP peer facilitators.
-Training happens in early spring semester.
+Facilitators complete a train teh trainer program to help prep them to lead conversations on campus.
 If you are interested in joining MVP, email firstname.lastname@example.org.

 What types of sessions can MVP facilitate?